 Most of U.S. soldiers drafted during the Vietnam War were men from poor and working-class families.
 The least political power sections were mistreated.
 As a matter of fact, American forces in Vietnam included twenty-five percent poor, fifty-five percent working-class, twenty percent middle-class men, but very few came from upper-classes families.
 Many soldiers came from rural towns and farming communities.

-As anti-war protests increased remarkably in the United States during the late 1960s, the draft apparently became a target of many criticism.
+As anti-Vietnam War protests increased remarkably in the United States during the late 1960s, the draft apparently became a target of many criticism.
 In 1964, many students burnt their draft cards.
 In the early 1970s, draft resistance reached its peak.
 In 1972, the number of induction-refusal legal cases tremendously increased to 200,600.
-Those who had invaded the draft by flying abroad faced forced military service or imprisonment if they went back home.
-Although draft dodgers were still prosecuted after the end of U.S. direct involvement in Vietnam, in September 1974 President Ford granted a conditional amnesty that required them to be of service from 6 to 24 months.
-In 1977, on his first day in office, President Carter controversially offered a full pardon to any draft dodgers who requested one.
+Those who had practiced draft invasion by flying abroad faced forced military service or imprisonment if they went back home.
+Although draft dodgers were still prosecuted after the end of U.S. direct involvement in Vietnam, in September 1974 President Gerald Ford granted a conditional amnesty that required them to be of service from 6 to 24 months.
+In 1977, on his first day in office, President Jimmy Carter controversially offered a full pardon to any draft dodgers who requested one.